-Integrating Copilot Agents with Office Add-Ins: What Developers Need to Know
+Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 At McKenna Consultants, we have been building Microsoft Office add-ins for enterprise clients for over a decade, from the early days of COM and VSTO through to the modern web-based platform.
 We have been working with the unified manifest and Copilot integration capabilities since they became available in preview.
 This article explains what the integration means, how it works technically, and how to plan an add-in that works effectively through both the traditional task pane and through Copilot chat.